aditya01hpl/smart-email-assistant/README.md

 # Smart Email Assistant

-A comprehensive AI-powered email management tool that integrates with Microsoft Outlook to provide intelligent email summarization, relevance filtering, and automated reply generation using local LLM (Ollama).
+A fully local, AI-powered email management assistant that integrates with Microsoft Outlook to deliver intelligent email summarization, relevance filtering, priority score, and automated reply generation.
+All processing is performed entirely on your device using a locally hosted LLM (Ollama) — no external data sharing is involved, ensuring complete data privacy and security.
 ## 🚀 Features

 - **Email Integration**: Seamless connection with Microsoft Outlook/Exchange